pwrstudio/txtblock/whitepaper.md

 ## Introduction

 In this text we briefly outline a decentralized platform for publication and distribution of digital texts enabling persistent identification of clearly defined units of information.
-Through a strong cryptographic link between the identifier and the identified the system is made tamper-proof and resistant to censorship.
+Through a strong cryptographic link between the identifier and the identified (a sort of digital fingerprint) the system is made tamper-proof and resistant to censorship.
 We see this proposal as one component of a movement towards a different internet.

 The system consists of a decentralized index, built on top of the [Ethereum] protocol and blockchain, a link to distributed storage system(s) and a client for reading and publishing.